 14. Who may hold licence or permit

-A licence or permit can only be issued to a natural person.
+A licence or permit can only be held by a natural person.

 [Regulation 14 amended in Gazette 7 Oct 2005 p.
-4513.]
+4513; 29 May 2007 p.
+2503.]

-15. Application for issue of licence or permit
+15. Application for issue of licence

-(1) An application for the issue of a licence or permit is to be made to the Board in the approved form, with the application fee and licence fee or permit fee.
+(1) An application for the issue of a licence is to be made to the Board in the approved form, with the application fee and licence fee.

 (2) An applicant must provide the Board with any other information that the Board reasonably requires for the proper consideration of the application.